- Home

 (ii) by June 30 annually.

-(b) A provider is responsible for due process procedures for student disciplinary actions in the provider's online program.
+(b) A provider is responsible for due process procedures for student disciplinary actions in the provider's program.

-(13)(a) A provider shall provide to the Superintendent a list of course options using USBE-provided course codes.
+(14)(a) A provider shall provide to the Superintendent a list of course options using USBE-provided course codes.

-(15) A provider shall maintain and provide records and systems as part of a public online school or program, including:
+(16) A provider shall maintain and provide records and systems as part of a public online school or program, including:

 (a) financial and enrollment records;

-(b) information for accountability, program monitoring, and audit purposes; and
+(b) information for accountability, program monitoring, and audit purposes;

-(16) A provider shall maintain the following for at least five calendar years after the student graduates:
+(17) A provider shall maintain the following for at least five calendar years after the student graduates:

 (a) test scores;